Bernard and Huey

-Bernard and Huey is a 2017 American drama/comedy film directed by Dan Mirvish, that was written by Jules Feiffer based on characters Feiffer created for his eponymous comic strip in The Village Voice.
-Feiffer, originally wrote the screenplay in 1986, and it was mused lost for close to three decades.
-The film stars David Koechner, Jim Rash, Sasha Alexander, Eka Darville, Richard Kind, Lauren Miller Rogen, Nancy Travis, Bellamy Young, Mae Whitman.
+Bernard and Huey is a 2017 American comedy-drama film directed by Dan Mirvish and written by Jules Feiffer, based on characters Feiffer created for his eponymous comic strip in The Village Voice.
+Feiffer originally wrote the screenplay in 1986, and it was nearly lost for close to three decades.
+The film stars David Koechner, Jim Rash, Sasha Alexander, Eka Darville, Richard Kind, Lauren Miller Rogen, Nancy Travis, Bellamy Young, and Mae Whitman.